davetaz/DataEthicsCanvas-TranslationTemplate/ReadMe.md

 Double click on the html file and press print

-Change the destination to 'save as PDF'.
-Change it from portrait to landscape.
-Click on more settings and change the scale to 24.
+Change the destination to *'save as PDF'*.
+Change the layout setting from *portrait to landscape*.
+Click on *more settings* and change the *scale to 24*.

 <img src="./InstructionAssets/Untitled 8.png"/>